Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 <Alert type="info">

-Helm is not supported as you can't directly add extra annotations within your helm chart.
+Helm is not supported as you can directly add extra annotations within your helm chart.

 </Alert>